 Yes, sparring is an essential component of Tae Kwon Do training as it enhances a practitioner’s skills, understanding of techniques, and reflexes under pressure.

-Yes, the usually do spar in Tae Kwon Do.
+Yes, they usually do spar in Tae Kwon Do.
 However, sparring usually consists of points awarded based strikes landed.

 At a novice level, sparring mainly revolves around practicing basic techniques, drilling muscle memory, and mastering stances in a controlled environment where full force isn’t used by either practitioner.